What to Pack for an RV Trip | Baby Gizmo RV Travel

 When I was a kid, my family had a pop-up camper which we traveled with many times each summer, but I had never taken an actual RV trip.
 While we travel frequently these days with the kids, an RV trip has always been on my to-do list.
 I don’t know why, but it’s always been something that I’ve wanted to do.
 The kids are 6, 9 and 11 and I thought this would be the best time to try it.

-I have to say that after our disastrous “cabin in the woods” trip of Labor Day 2015, I was a little scared that our current “roughing it” trip idea would backfire.
+I have to say that after our disastrous “cabin in the woods” trip of Labor Day weekend, I was a little scared that our current “roughing it” trip idea would backfire.
 Okay, okay….RV travel isn’t exactly roughing it but it’s close.
 We are still talking about campgrounds, sewage tanks, public bathrooms, building fires and sleeping in very close quarters.

 We decided this Spring Break was the perfect time to test out RV travel with a mini 3-day trip to see how we liked it.
 Neither my husband or I have ever driven an RV, so we rented a 25″ c-class RV (no special license required).
 This was a medium size RV that could sleep my family of five and had a bathroom, stove, and fridge/freezer.